 Channel boss in Mail on Sunday sting Transputec boss Rickie Sehgal spoke of his embarrassment after falling victim to a Mail on Sunday sting in which an undercover reporter posed as a businessman seeking access to senior Conservative party politicians, including PM David Cameron.

-Cloud services provider, InTechnology has opened its new energy-efficient data centre in Readingin a bidto beef up its hosting provision outside the M25, writes Linda Endersby.
-"The Reading data centre has been built to Tier 3 standards and we have used only next generation equipment supplied b
+Cloud services provider, InTechnology has opened its new energy-efficient data centre in Reading in a bid to beef up its hosting provision outside the M25, writes Linda Endersby.

 Enterprises need cloud security transparency and must understand cloud provider security in order to move forward with engagements.